microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-hostcomponent.md

 ---
 title: "hostComponent resource type"
-description: "Web components are details describing a web page or server infrastructure gleaned from Microsoft performing a web crawl or scan."
+description: "Web components are details that describe a web page or server infrastructure gleaned from Microsoft performing a web crawl or scan."
 author: "joerattazzi-microsoft"
 ms.localizationpriority: medium
 ms.prod: "security"